 - Communicate with staff if there is a safety concern in the classroom

-- If you are working as substitute teacher’s aide or paraprofessional, follow the directions of the lead teacher
+- If you are working as a teacher’s aide or paraprofessional, follow the directions of the lead teacher

 When interacting with students:

 - State and uphold behavioral expectations so the class maintains a safe learning environment

 - Treat all students with courtesy, kindness, and respect at all times

 - Engage with students by answering their questions.
 Walk around the room and go to students

 - Understand and respect the values and traditions of the diverse cultures represented in the community and in the classroom

 - Avoid discussing controversial topics including but not limited to religion, race, politics, sex, drugs.

 Passing Periods / Lunch / Prep Periods / Recess: